Dynjashik/MSP4-Webshop/README.md

 5. Modify or delete existing News Articles on the site.
 6. View contact forms submitted by users.

+### Future features
+1. Add possibility for authorised users to save products to favorites list and view it on Profile page.
+2. Create Promo Code functionality which allows admin create discounts for products.
+There will be a code phrase that user should enter when checking out to get a special discount.
+3. Improve contact form by allowing user specify what is the reason to contact admins, link order if nessesary, ask for a refund etc.
+4. Create Product Sets functionality: special category where user can buy a "bag of products" with a special price.
+Admin can combine multiple products into one possible purchase, give it a unique price, name and description.

 <span  id="technologies"></span>
 ## Technologies